aandiron/aandiron.github.io/unpublished/what-I-remember-about-you.md

 ---I remember being so excited that you were coming to visit me one weekend at college.
 But you never arrived.

-+ Meeting up with her in connecticut. flirting with her, pressuring her to fuck me even though she had a boyfriend. cumming while fucking her doggie style.
-Her being mad at me afterwards.
-But it was an experience I treasured ever after.
+---I remember meeting up with you for a quick reunion a few years later.
+We were both seeing other people.
+We got some lunch.
+We flirted.
+I remember convincing you --- pressuring you really --- to come back to my parent's empty house and fuck me.
+I remember making out with you on the couch, you were extremely hesitant.
+You eventually relented I fucked you in the upstairs back bedroom.
+I explicitly remember cumming while fucking you from behind.
+Afterwards we were talking and I disclosed that I wasn't really in any kind of relationship anymore.
+You felt betrayed by me because you did have a serious boyfriend and we weren't fully sharing the guilt of having cheated.
+You accused me of taking advantage of you.
+Of thinking with my dick.
+I felt terrible about that.
+But I have always treasured that scene of illicit passion with you.
+My father's neighbor saw you leave and asked me who you were.
+I said, "an old friend."
+He said, "she doesn't look that old to me!"

-+ meeting up with her years later after her first kid and thinking she was still hot.
-Catching a glimpse of her panties.
+---I remember meeting up with you and your boyfriend years later at a bar in the city after you had your first kid.
+I remember being jealous of how hot you were.
+I remember catching a glimps of your panties above the waistline of your jeans when you bent over to shoot pool, or something like that.

 ---I remember being on a brutally long hot hike in the mountains by myself, and I distracted myself from the misery by daydreaming for hours about fucking you --- driven by a vague kinky fantasy that I had been the one to get you pregnant.
 I never told you about that.

-+ Going to visit her and missing the last train back.
-Having to get a ride into the city, which you were so gracious about.
+---I remember going to visit you and your boyfriend, and I stupidly missed the last train home.
+You graciously drove me back into the city.

-+ Going to visit her after her second kid with my girlfriend at the time.
-A vauge wish it would turn into a hot threesome, but that was an impractical fantasy and of course it never happened.
-Someone got stung by a bee.
+---I remember going to visit you after your second kid, dragging along my girlfriend at the time.
+I rememmber a vauge wish the visit would turn into a hot threesome, but that was an impractical fantasy and of course it never happened.
+I remember someone got stung by a bee in your backyard.
 I think this was the last time I saw you in person.
 The greater part of our adult lives has passed since then.